From Abandoned Brickyard to World's Top Geotourism Destination

 'The Children's Garden is designed to activate the imagination of children, inviting them to engage in open-ended play.
 Here, children have the freedom to be the architects of their environment, to invent and build using their own creativity and problem-solving skills, all while developing an appreciation for the natural world (from the brochure).'

-Evening talks around a wood-fired oven must be a favourite activity for kids after working at the garden.
+Evening talks around a wood-fired oven must be a favourite activity for kids after working in the garden.

 A climbing structure is awaiting the most adventurous and brave ones.

-A cable car has been proposed to link Broadview subway station with Evergreen Brick Works in order to make commute easier and more pleasant.
+A cable car has been proposed to link Broadview subway station with Evergreen Brick Works to make the commute easier and more pleasant.
 Toronto is a relatively flat city, so a cable car would be a nice addition to the cityscape.

-'Tout est possible' ('Everything is possible' from French).
+'Tout est possible' ('Everything is possible' in French).
 Do you agree?
 I think Evergreen Brick Works is a good example of it.

 You Might Also Like